-Without continuous visibility and regular patching across the entire security environment, any incidents "discovered" by the MSP are likely to yield a high number of false-positives, the investigation and remediation of which then falls to you to resolve:55 of cybersecurity professionals say high alert volumes cause problems for staff struggle to cope with the near-constant barrage of such alerts
+Without continuous visibility and regular patching across the entire security environment, any incidents "discovered" by the MSP are likely to yield a high number of false-positives, the investigation and remediation of which then falls to you to resolve:

-30% say the volume of alerts has more than doubled since 2015 to them for help, but their buckets hold no water.
+of cybersecurity professionals say high alert volumes cause problems for staff struggle to cope with the near-constant barrage of such alerts say their teams experience alert fatigue to them for help, but their buckets hold no water.
 Importantly, nothing in their services agreement holds them accountable for preventing your house from catching fire in the first place.